-Your next target is your apps' caches.
-That's where your phone stores information from apps it's likely to need frequently, so it can be accessed quickly.
-Over time, this can take up more and more space - the Facebook app, for example, can balloon from around 50MB to 500MB with a year's typical use.
-We've also seen the Sky Sports app on an iPhone take up close to 1GB in space - but following the tip below brought it down to just over 100MB.
+Your next target is app caches.
+That's where your phone stores info from apps so it can be accessed quickly.
+Over time, this can take up a lot of space – the Facebook app, for example, can balloon from around 50MB to 500MB with a year's typical use.
+We've also seen the Sky Sports app on an iPhone take up close to 1GB – but following the tip below brought it down to just over 100MB.

 Clearing your apps' caches won't wipe any personal data, such as games in progress, messages or pictures – clearing your apps' data WILL though, so make sure you choose the right option.

-On Android, open Settings and tap Apps & notifications > [app name] > Storage > Clear cache to clear an app's cache – you'll be able to see how much space the app's cache is using beneath this.
-Doing this won't wipe any personal data (but make sure you tap the right option).
+On Android, open Settings and tap Apps & notifications > See all XYZ apps > [app name] > Storage & cache > Clear cache to clear an app's cache – you'll be able to see how much space the app's cache is using beneath this.
+Doing this won't wipe any personal data, but make sure you tap the right option.

 Unfortunately there's no specific 'clear cache' function for iOS.
 You can achieve much the same thing by deleting and reinstalling apps though – but bear in mind unless you have iOS 11 or above, doing this probably WILL delete all personal data, such as messages, images and saved games, associated with that app.

 The good news is that iOS 11 and up have a feature called 'Offload Unused Apps' that allows you to delete apps, yet retain the data and documents associated with them.
 To do this, tap Settings > General > iPhone Storage > [app name] > Offload App.
 To reinstall an app, open the App Store and search for the app in question, then tap the app name and the 'Get' button.

 Now that many apps open web pages without you having to leave the app, it’s easy to forget your phone has a browser.
 But just like other apps, your phone's browser (eg, Safari, Chrome, Firefox) has a cache, which contains your browsing history and other data such as cookies – small files that tailor websites to you.